free-audio/clap-juce-extensions/README.md

 Issues:

 * We support plugin creation only, not hosting.
-* We aim to have currently incomplete features set up as github issues before Mid-January
+* We aim to have currently incomplete features set up as github issues before 1 Feb 2022
 * Many bus and parameter features are unsupported still
 * Synths using older deprecated JUCE APIs still don't work